Jakeman582/chessboard_polynomials/README.md

 # chessboard_polynomials
 A Python script for calculating chessboard polynomials

-"""Load chessboard data from a text file and compute its Rook Polynomial Reads in chessboard data from a text file.
+Load chessboard data from a text file and compute its Rook Polynomial Reads in chessboard data from a text file.
 Only symbols 0 and 1 have meaning.
 0 means a restricted cell, and 1 represents an available cell.
 Any other symbols (including spaces)